 Active and Steadfast

-In both businesses, the company conducts the entire process of planning, development, manufacturing, distribution, and sale of products, according to markets and customers' needs, while considering fashion, functionality, comfort, safety, etc.
+In each business, the company conducts the entire process of planning, development, manufacturing, distribution, and sale of products, according to markets and customers’ needs, while considering fashion, functionality, comfort, safety, etc.

 The segments to be reported are the three segments: Japan, Asia, and Europe & the U.S.